-Many of us are spending quite a lot of time inside of our homes.
-Well, I don’t know about you, but when I stay home for any long period of time, I start to notice the tiniest things that need cleaning.
-I’m not just talking about the neverending pile of laundry or the bowl from my macaroni and cheese that’s been in the sink for longer than it probably should.
-I’m talking about noticing the handprints on sliding glass doors to my patio, the spots of toothpaste on my bathroom mirror, the dust on the blinds, and so much more.
+As the weather starts to warm up and the daylight lasts a little longer each spring, I start to notice the tiniest things that need cleaning.
+I’m not just talking about the never-ending pile of laundry or a bowl of macaroni and cheese that’s been in the sink for longer than it probably should.
+I’m talking about noticing the handprints on the sliding glass doors to my patio, the spots of toothpaste on my bathroom mirror, the dust on the blinds, and so much more.

 1. Your mail holder

 A few months ago, I noticed that we often tossed our mail onto the kitchen table after thumbing through it.
 This started to get annoying pretty quickly as we would then just shuffle it from surface to surface because it didn’t really have a real home.
-I bought a mail holder that hangs right by our front door and this has been great because everything is in one spot.
+So, I bought a mail holder that hangs right by our front door.
+And this has been great because everything is now in one spot.

 Cleaning out your mail holder is helpful because you can sort out any bills that need to be paid, toss out the junk mail, and file away anything that’s been taken care of that you’d like to keep a record of.
 Or maybe you’ll just find the debit card you’ve been waiting for weeks to arrive that you thought got lost in the mail, like me!

 2. Your coat closet

 Sometimes I like to play this game called “what random stuff can I pull out of my coat closet?”
 If this game sounds fun to you too, then give it a go!
 Depending on where you live, the weather may be starting to get a bit warmer.
 Which means those winter coats are ready for hibernation.
 But before you tuck it away for months, try it on one more time and ask yourself if you’ll want to have this same coat again next year.
 If not, now is the time to donate it so it doesn’t take up space until winter.